This post was updated on April 5, 2026

 30 Seconds Outdoor Deck Cleaner Review

-Note: We used the 30 Second Cleaner for prepping a wood deck in our test results.
+Note: We used the 30 Second Cleaner to prep a wood deck in our test results.

 30 Seconds Deck Cleaner Rating (1-10)

-– The 30 Seconds Outdoor Deck Cleaner did a poor job of cleaning and removing the graying.
+The 30 Seconds Outdoor Deck Cleaner did poorly cleaning and removing the graying.
 The cleaner removed mildew and mold, but it does nothing to remove old deteriorated coatings and oxidation/graying of the wood.
 It lightened the color of the wood slightly.
-On inspection of the contents, it is basically bleach with soap additives.
+On inspection of the contents, it is bleach with soap additives.

-– Cheap for a liquid outdoor deck and mildew cleaner but since it does not work very well, we could not give it a better rating here.
+It’s cheap for a liquid outdoor deck and mildew cleaner, but since it does not work very well, we could not give it a better rating here.

-– The 30 Seconds Outdoor Deck Cleaner applies easily with a pump sprayer.
-No mixing is needed.
-Just fill the sprayer and apply.
-Consistency hasn’t any issues with the clogging of the sprayer.
+The 30-Second Outdoor Deck Cleaner applies easily with a pump sprayer.
+No mixing is needed—just fill the sprayer and apply.
+Consistency is not an issue with the sprayer’s clogging.

-– We were not impressed with the overall cleaning, just bleached out the wood somewhat.
+We were not impressed with the overall cleaning, it just bleached out the wood somewhat.

 Overall Score for 30 Seconds Outdoor Deck Cleaner: 6.75

-– 30 Seconds Outdoor Deck Cleaner is a poor way to prep your wood or deck for a stain.
-Basically, is is just bleach with some soap in it.
+30 Seconds Outdoor Deck Cleaner is a poor way to prep your wood or deck for a stain.
+It is bleach with some soap in it.
 Bleach is bad for exterior wood as it damages the lignin or “glue” that holds the wood’s cellular structure together.
-Bleach is also bad for the surrounding areas and to use without proper equipment and or protection.
+Bleach is also bad for the surrounding areas and can be used without proper equipment or protection.

 Product Information: